 One of our favourite discoveries has to be Ballynerrin in Wicklow Town!
 This playground has two sections for older and younger children.
 Its facilities include a football pitch, basket ball pitch, slides, climbing frame and much more.
 It is in a residential area but there is still plenty of parking to be had.

 You May Also Enjoy Here are Some Recommended Playgrounds in Wicklow

 Finally, if you’re looking for a good place to fly a kite – head to the beach!
 Just be sure to stay away from any that are close to the rail line & overhead wires.
 Also, Black castle, Wicklow Town, even had a kite flying contest in 2011.
 It’s a perfect location to catch the breeze.

 Article written by Tríona from Greystones

-Do you have a favourite outdoor place to go with the kids in Wicklow?
-Tell us about it in the comments below.
+Have your say!
+Do you have amy favourite outdoor places in Wicklow to go with the kids?
+Tell us in the comments below.